LeisureGensoul/DotNetHomeWork/README.md

 # DotNetHomeWork
 This is my homework about "Software Construction Fundamentals".
 And my name is Gensoul(aka JiangShuo).
+The teacher is Jiaxy.